Opensource-Academy/Opensource-Academy.github.io/study/index.md

 Open source study materials means anyone can contribute.
 You'll learn how by simply following along the recommended lessons.

 ### For anyone
-Opensource Academy study materials have been designed by hackers and the community to be picked up by anyone willing to spend the time and effort.
+Open Source Academy study materials have been designed by hackers and the community to be picked up by anyone willing to spend the time and effort.

 ### Topics
 We have an overview of just a few of our [favourite topics](/study/topics).

 ### Open source courses
-Opensource Academy study materials are seperated into [courses](https://github.com/opensource-academy/courses).
+Open Source Academy study materials are seperated into [courses](https://github.com/opensource-academy/courses).
 A course being a collection of thematically fitting subjects.

 ### Study routes
 We offer [study routes](https://github.com/opensource-academy/routes#offerings) based on specific goals to make getting started even easier.